YBronst/CloverBuildScripts/README.md

-To build a Clover bootloader from source on your own, use my updated extended buildme script, or the old but updated xbuildme script.
+To build a Clover bootloader from source on your own, use either my updated extended buildme script, or the old but updated xbuildme script.
-In this buildme, many things have been updated, absolute paths have been replaced with relative ones.
-Now Clover can be compiled from any user folder, except system or write-protected ones.
+In this buildme many things have been updated:
+- Absolute paths have been replaced with relative ones,
+- Now Clover can be compiled from any user folder, except system or write-protected ones,
-Utilities are now downloaded to the Downloads folder instead of the Desktop.
-The outdated PlistEDPlus has been replaced with Xplist, which is open source.
+- Utilities are now downloaded to the Downloads folder instead of the Desktop,
+- The outdated PlistEDPlus has been replaced with Xplist, which is open source,
-Interface color selection elements have been redesigned.
-Much of the unnecessary stuff has been removed, and things I consider necessary have been added.
+- Interface color selection elements have been redesigned,
+- Much of the unnecessary stuff has been removed, and things I consider necessary have been added.

 To use these scripts:

 === Open Terminal and enter the following commands in order ===